capustaspace/php-sdk/README.md

         'projectCode' => 'projectCode', // here is the id of the transaction 'from' => '2020-04-30T08:19:47.000-04:00', // start date
         'to' => '2020-05-01T08:19:47.000-04:00',
+        'withFailed' => TRUE, // If you want to get all (even failed) transactions.
     ];

     try {